dawranliou/spirited/README.md

 # Spirited

-_This is my entry for [Sprint Lisp Game Jame 2021](https://itch.io/jam/spring-lisp-game-jam-2021)_
+_This is my entry for [Sprint Lisp Game Jam 2021](https://itch.io/jam/spring-lisp-game-jam-2021)_

 Written in [Fennel](https://fennel-lang.org/) lisp using